brightcove/brightcove-player-sdk-ios-fw/README.md

-# FreeWheel Plugin for Brightcove Player SDK for iOS, version 7.2.12.34
+# FreeWheel Plugin for Brightcove Player SDK for iOS, version 7.2.13.35

 ## Installation

-The FreeWheel Plugin for Brightcove Player SDK provides a dynamic library framework and an XCFramework for installation.
+The FreeWheel Plugin for Brightcove Player SDK is distributed as a dynamic XCFramework.

 The FreeWheel Plugin for Brightcove Player SDK has been integrated with version 6.52.0 of the FreeWheel AdManager framework which is available from the [AdManager SDK Integration Downloads](https://hub.freewheel.tv/display/techdocs/AdManager+SDK+Integration+Downloads) page.